Women who broke barriers from the year you were born

 1985: Penny Harrington becomes chief of police

 Penny Harrington became chief of police in Portland, Oregon, in 1985.
 This marked the first time a woman held the top spot at a major police department.
-Harrington had a lot of other firsts: first female detective, first female sergeant, first female lieutenant, first female captain.
+Harrington had many other firsts: first female detective, first female sergeant, first female lieutenant, first female captain.
 As chief, she gave women more access to precincts, patrol cars, and promotions.

 1986: Oprah Winfrey owns, produces her own talk show